viadee/cdk-challenge/docs/_posts/2025-01-20-level-3-dynamo-db.markdown

 permalink: /dynamo-db/
 ---

-Deploy the Message-Function (of Level 1) with a Dynamo-DB to persist the messages.
+Deploy the Message-Function (of level 1) with a Dynamo-DB to persist the messages.

 Notes:
 - It is possible to keep using the same Image for the function.
 But you have to provide a environment varibale and a policy, to persist the data.